 Avoid this by having your car cleaned frequently and looking for ways to contain odors when driving food around during a shift.

-For example, consider getting airtight storage containers or install an air filtration system in your car to contain smells.
+For example, consider getting airtight storage containers or installing an air filtration system in your car to contain smells.

 Frequently Asked Questions